TateGunning/TateGunning/README.md

 ### Collaboration
-and deep appreciation for scope, functional technology and great leadership.
+and deep appreciation for cleared scopes of functional technology with great leadership.